MENU

 THE SOCIETY ADAPTS

-Amid the COVID-19 pandemic, Catholic Life Insurance embraced innovation by hosting its first virtual convention in 2020 using Zoom.
+Amid the COVID-19 pandemic, Catholic Life Insurance embraces innovation by hosting its first virtual Convention in 2020.

 2021